I recommend all of Pirotta's books. He is a brilliant storyteller that will mesmerise your children and you! - Bibo, reader, on amazon.com

 WRITING WORKSHOPS AND STORYTELLING [for Years 1 up to 9]

-Learn how to plot a story in five easy steps in my famous 'story ladder' session that has been adopted by schools up and down the country.
+A workshop that breaks down plotting into a manageable process.
+Learn how to plot a story in five easy steps in my famous session that has been adopted by schools up and down the country.
+It has even won schools writing competitions here and abroad.
 Choose a main character, put him to the test and discover how to find the perfect ending to any narrative.
+If we have time we'll explpore how to write action scenes and character descriptions.
 The stories could include any topic the children are working on.

 WE ARE LEGEND

 Learn how to write your own myth and legends using the classics as inspiration.
 Discover why heroes like Jason and Theseus still enthral readers to this very day and write a superhero story that puts you at the heart of the narrative.

 WOULD YOU SURVIVE THE STONE AGE?